Safeguarding

 Lead and Deputy Designated Safeguarding Lead Responsibilities & Expectations

-It is the responsibility of the Designated Safeguarding Lead (DSL), Luci Clapton, and Deputy Designated Safeguarding Leads (DDSLs) Zoe McIntyre, Graham Trotter, Claire Gilbert, James Mackness and Sue Green, under the direction of the Local Advisory Board (LAB) and East Midlands Academy Trust, to ensure that all safeguarding issues raised in school are effectively responded to, recorded and referred to the appropriate agency.
+It is the responsibility of the Designated Safeguarding Lead (DSL), Luci Clapton, and Deputy Designated Safeguarding Leads (DDSLs) Zoe McIntyre, Graham Trotter, Claire Gilbert, James Mackness and Carol Hamblett, under the direction of the Local Advisory Board (LAB) and East Midlands Academy Trust, to ensure that all safeguarding issues raised in school are effectively responded to, recorded and referred to the appropriate agency.

 They are also responsible for arranging safeguarding training for all staff and volunteers who work with children and young people in our school.
 The DSL and DDSLs have a role in ensuring that the whole school safeguarding training takes place at least every three years and all appropriate other training in relation to safeguarding, including Prevent, is undertaken.